wispproject/wallet/README.md

 cd wisp
 ./autogen.sh
-./configure --enable-gui  # leave out --enable-gui to build only the console wallet make -j2  # use a higher number if you have many cores and memory, leave -j2 out if you are on a very low-powered system like Raspberry Pi
+./configure --enable-gui  # leave out --enable-gui to build only the console wallet make -j2  # use a higher number if you have many cores and memory, leave -j2 out on Raspberry Pi
 ```

 ### Running Wisp